 When we arrived onto the island, it was packed full of tourists and lots of hungry wild deer.
 These deer were more ruthless than the ones at Nara, probably because more people were feeding them that they were running up to people with food and snatching it off them.

 The Miyajima shrine was impressive but we really enjoyed the cable car up to the top of the mountain.
 As you go up to the mountain, you have to walk the last 30 minutes to the top.
 I did it in a pair of flip flops but you would want to wear a pair of trainers ideally.

 When we started walking up, we found a shrine that had a fire burning in the middle of it for over 1200 years, we couldn't believe it!

 What we would have done differently in Hiroshima

 We would have stayed two nights in Hiroshima to have given us enough time to really see the city.
 It was the most peaceful and quietest city we saw in Japan.

-3 nights in Tokyo
+3 Days in Tokyo